 This policy largely refers to sexual violence and sexual harassment between pupils/students at the school.
 However, there may be occasions when pupils/students report sexual violence and/or harassment perpetrated by other young people who attend a different educational provision.
-In that situation, the DSL will liaise with the DSL at the alleged perpetrator(s) school as well as the victim's below, irrespective of which educational provision the alleged perpetrator(s) attends.
+In that situation, the DSL will liaise with the DSL at the alleged perpetrator(s) school as well as the victim's parents, the Police and Children's Social Care.
+Support for the victim will be provided as described below, irrespective of which educational provision the alleged perpetrator(s) attends.